liupfskygre/metagenomics-workshop-1/source/login_uppmax.rst

   squeue -u username

-The nodelist column gives you the name of the node that has been reserved for you (starts with "q").
+The nodelist column gives you the name of the node that has been reserved for you (starts with "n").
 Connect to that node using::

   ssh -X nodename